wp-plugins/captcha/readme.txt

 5. Login form with Captcha.

 == Changelog ==

+= 2.11 =
+* Added German language files for plugin.
+Added all words in language file.
+Please upgrade the Captcha plugin immediately.
+Thank you

 = 2.10 =
 * The bug of the captcha label section is fixed in this version.
 Please upgrade the Captcha plugin immediately.
 Thank you